-The performance fee is calculated in accordance with the indexed method, comparing the development of the assets of each share of the SICAV (excluding variable management fees) over a calculation period with that of the assets of a fictitious reference fund with the same performance as that of the Stoxx Europe 600 calculated Net Dividends Reinvested, SXXR.
+The performance fee is calculated in accordance with the indexed method, comparing the development of the assets of each share of the SICAV (excluding variable management fees) over a calculation period with that of the assets of a fictitious reference fund with the same performance as that of the EuroStoxx Small Net Return calculated Net Dividends Reinvested, SCXT.
 The calculation of the performance fee is applied at the level of each share concerned and at each Net Asset Value date.

 The Calculation Period corresponds to the SICAV's accounting year, the date of crystallisation being the last day of the accounting year.
 It is set at one accounting year.
 Exceptionally, in the case of the creation of the SICAV or of a class of shares, the minimum Calculation Period for charging is increased and will run from the date of creation of the classes of shares until the closing of the following accounting year, such that the Calculation Period of the first charge will be more than 12 months.
-As an exception, it is specified that the first Calculation Period according to the ESMA guidelines for the S share, for which the observation period previously extended over 2 financial years, will extend from 1 January 2021 to 30 December 2022; thereafter the observation periods will be reduced to 12 months.